hesusruiz/dslog/README.md

 5. **Later: Obtain Trusted STH (from ISBE Blockchain):**

-   * This step involves interacting with the ISBE Blockchain (e.g., via a BESU client or a dedicated API) to retrieve a recent, trusted Signed Tree Head (STH) that has been committed by the ISBE Witness.
+   * This step involves interacting with the ISBE Blockchain (e.g., via a BESU client or a dedicated API) to retrieve a recent, trusted Checkpoint (Signed Tree Head or STH) that has been committed by the ISBE Witness.
 The STH will provide a `TreeSize` and `RootHash`.

 6. **Later: Retrieve Log Tiles and Verify Inclusion Proof:**

-   * Using the `logIndex` and the `TreeSize` from the trusted STH, the client calculates the necessary tile URLs according to the `tlog-tiles.md` specification.
+   * Using the `logIndex` and the `TreeSize` from the trusted STH, the client calculates the necessary tile URLs according to the [Tiled Transparency Logs](https://github.com/C2SP/C2SP/blob/main/tlog-tiles.md) specification.

    * The client fetches these tiles from the public log server (e.g., `http://tlog.example.com/tile/...`).